reposense/RepoSense/.github/ISSUE_TEMPLATE/feature-request.md

 **Additional context**

 <!--
-  Is there anything else you can add about the proposal?
+  Is there anything else that can be added about the proposal?
   You might want to link related issues here if you haven't already.
 -->